alex-gutev/static-dispatch/README.md

 ### Knwon Issues:

- * Methods are not inlined, if the types of the arguments are declared, on ABCL due to ABCL not passing the lexical environment to compiler-macros.
+ * On ABCL: methods are not inlined, if the types of the arguments are declared, due to the the lexical environment not being passed to compiler-macros.
 Methods can only be inlined on ABCL by surrounding the arguments in THE forms.
 See [https://github.com/alex-gutev/cl-environments#issues] for more information.